SuperOfficeDocs/superoffice-docs/docs/ns-web-services/objectified-sql.md

 }
 ```

-That is what writing OSQL code life was like prior to version 3.0.
+That is what writing OSQL code life was like before version 3.0.
 When version 3.0 arrived, it brought with it a nice little helper called the `QueryExecutionEngine`.
 This new class encapsulated the Connection and Command code above and marginally reduced the required number of lines of code.
 Instead of requiring the whole Connection and Command orchestration, we could pass in the OSQL Select instance as a parameter into the constructor of the `QueryExecutionEngine`.

 ```csharp
 using (QueryExecutionHelper qeh = new QueryExecutionHelper(selectStatement))